Having good-looking, eye-catching packaging goes a long way to ensuring the product gets noticed and ultimately survives on the shelf.

 Crafting packaging design

-Packaging can take many forms, shapes and sizes, and you are not restricted to boxes, there is a huge range of packaging types to suit all sorts of different purposes.
+Packaging can take many forms, shapes and sizes, and you are not restricted to boxes.
+There is a vast range of packaging types to suit different purposes.
 Items like tubes, pouches, labels, boxes, bags or bottles.
 Which will you need?

-When it comes to it, there is no such thing as a standard packaging design.
+There is no such thing as a standard packaging design when it comes to it.
 Sure, you can buy an off-the-shelf template and apply your branding to it, making it unique, but there are practically no limitations on what you can create.
-Using bespoke packaging isn't necessarily better than using an off the shelf option.
-In fact, the majority of high-end brands keep their product packaging very simple, which can also be very effective, and at the same time, you're benefitting from lower costs.
+Using bespoke packaging isn’t necessarily better than using an off the shelf option.
+In fact, most high-end brands keep their product packaging very simple, which can also be very effective, and at the same time, you’re benefitting from lower costs.

 Tell your story